Stop Fidelis Recovery Management Debt Harassment

 Multiple Daily Calls

-Another common complaint involves collectors potentially contacting your family, friends, neighbors, or coworkers to discuss your debt.
+Collectors may potentially contact your family, friends, neighbors, or coworkers to discuss your debt.
 These unauthorized conversations about your financial situation may cause embarrassment and undue stress.
 Collectors might even reveal sensitive details about your debt, potentially violating your right to privacy under the FDCPA.

-In their efforts to intimidate or coerce payment, some collectors may use threatening language.
+Some collectors may use threatening language in their efforts to intimidate or coerce payment.
 These tactics could be meant to make you fearful and pressured into paying.
-It’s crucial to remember that using threats may be illegal, and you should not feel compelled to act out of fear.
+Using threats may be illegal, and you should not feel compelled to act out of fear.

 The FDCPA prohibits debt collectors from calling you outside of specific hours.
 Calls before 8 a.m. or after 9 p.m. may violate FDCPA regulations.
-These calls potentially disrupt your rest, invade your time, and may violate the law.
+These calls potentially disrupt your rest and may violate the law.

 How to Stop Fidelis Recovery Management Debt Harassment